kurokobo/awx-on-k3s/README.md

 ### Install AWX Operator

+> [!WARNING]
+> AWX Operator 2.13.x introduces some major changes and some issues related to these changes are reported.
+If you don't have any strong reason to use 2.13.x, personally I recommend to use [2.12.1](https://github.com/kurokobo/awx-on-k3s/tree/2.12.1) instead until major issues are resolved.
-> [!NOTE]
+>
-> From AWX Operator 2.13.0, Default PostgreSQL version is bumped from 13 to 15.
-If you have a plan to upgrade existing AWX Operator and AWX, refer to [📝Tips: Upgrade AWX Operator and AWX](tips/upgrade-operator.md) to perform additional tasks to migrate database.
+> If you have a plan to upgrade existing AWX Operator and AWX from 2.12.x or earlier to 2.13.x anyway, some additional tasks are required.
+Refer to [📝Tips: Upgrade AWX Operator and AWX](tips/upgrade-operator.md) to further information.
+Also do not forget creating backup before upgrading.

 Clone this repository and change directory.